stardog-union/stardog.js/README.md

 ### Discontinued Versions

-All versions prior to v1.0.0 have been discontinued and will not receive updates of any kind.
+All versions of stardog.js prior to v1.0.0 have been discontinued and will not receive updates of any kind.
 If you are using a legacy version of stardog.js you can find the original documentation [here](http://stardog-union.github.io/stardog.js/docs/stardog.html).
 The most recent legacy version is 0.3.1.

 ## Quick Example
 ```js